Miraculous Medal: Background

-Catherine did so, and after two years of investigation and observation of her ordinary daily behavior, her priest took the information to the archbishop of Paris, Hyacinthe-Louis de Quélen, without revealing Catherine's identity.
-The request was approved and medallions were designed and produced through the goldsmith Adrien Vachette.
+After two years of investigation and observation of Catherine's ordinary daily behavior, her priest took the information to the archbishop of Paris, Hyacinthe-Louis de Quélen.
+The request was approved, and the medal was designed from her visionary descriptions, and eventually produced through the labor of the goldsmith Adrien Vachette.
 The first 1,500 medals, originally called the "Medal of the Immaculate Conception", were minted on June 30, 1832.

 During a deadly cholera pandemic, the Daughters of Charity started distributing the medals.
-After reports of miraculous cures, the demand for the medal rapidly grew in France and other graces were reported, such as conversions.
-Due to the many reported miracles, it became widely known as the "Miraculous Medal".
+After reports of miraculous cures, the demand for the medal rapidly grew in France and other graces were reported, such as conversions, and it became widely known in the following decades as the Miraculous Medal.
 In 1834, over 500,000 medals had been distributed.
 By 1835, that number had surpassed 1 million worldwide.
 By 1839, over 10 million medals had been distributed.
-And by the time of Catherine Labouré’s death in 1876, more than 1 billion Miraculous Medals had been produced.
+And by the time of Catherine Labouré's death in 1876, more than 1 billion Miraculous Medals had been produced.

-The chapel in which Catherine experienced her visions is located at the mother house of the Daughters of Charity of Saint Vincent de Paul in rue du Bac, Paris.
+The Chapel of Our Lady of the Miraculous Medal, in which Catherine experienced her visions, is located at the mother house of the Daughters of Charity of Saint Vincent de Paul in rue du Bac, Paris.
 The incorrupt bodies of Saint Catherine Labouré and Saint Louise de Marillac, a co-founder of the Congregation of the Daughters of Charity of Saint Vincent de Paul, are interred in the chapel.